 The bride's brothers are the first to greet the young man, and they hang a kind of "insignia" around the neck - a flower garland.
 After this ritual, the actual performance begins: the young man shows by all means that he is no longer going on a pilgrimage to Kashi.
 But the bride's father does not leave; he offers his daughter's hand.
 Some time passes in silence and reflection, but the groom still changes his mind about leaving and returning.
 The future mother-in-law meets him first and washes his feet with special water in the joy of consent.

-In the ceremony, the young people exchange garlands of flowers three times, ride the jhula swing, and drink milk with bananas.
+The young people exchange garlands of flowers three times during the ceremony, ride the jhula swing, and drink milk with bananas.

 The final ritual of the solemn part is the circumambulation of the sacred fire by the newlyweds.
 Its action happens seven times, while the newlyweds must hold hands, and their robes are tied in a knot.
 This ritual is called Saptapadi.
 Then the groom, in the grain of rice and flowers, puts the ring on the toe of the right foot of the future wife.

-At the end of all the rituals, the newlyweds' families congratulate them and give gifts, and the newlyweds kneel and ask for blessings from the older generation of the family.
+At the end of all the rituals, the newlyweds' families congratulate them and give gifts.
+The newlyweds kneel and ask for blessings from the older generation.

 Their new married life just has begun.